 The purpose of this assignment is for students to think about how to intentionally and effectively approach the challenge of child development and to explore this topic’s relevance to counseling.
 The student will choose to focus on either boys or girls and address the following topics in 8–10 pages: The parent-child relationship, the unique challenges of boys/girls, acknowledging society’s impact, and counseling implications.
 The student must use the course material and at least 6 scholarly, peer-reviewed sources to support his or her writing.
 The paper must use current APA format.

-The student will complete four open-book/open-notes, untimed exams that will consist of 20 multiple choice questions (3 points each) and 2 short essays (20 points each) based on the course’s video, audio, and reading materials.
+The student will complete four open-book/open-notes, untimed quizzes that will consist of 20 multiple choice questions (3 points each) and 2 short essays (20 points each) based on the course’s video, audio, and reading materials.
 Each short essay requires a response of at least 250 words.

 Submit your initial 400-word post into the designated Discussion for your classmates/colleagues to read and respond to.
 You will then need to read and respond to a minimum of two other students’ posts.
 Be sure to use your readings/presentations to support your feedback on both your initial and response posts.
 The replies should be at least 200 words each.
 All citations/references should be APA formatted at the end of the post.